 Do you use Android?
 If so you will most likely have heard of .apk files, essentially a .apk file is an Android application which is contained in a simple package for you to install.
 Now normally on your smartphone or tablet you would simply head over to the Google Play Store to download your favorite applications.

 Android being open-source however doesn’t just limit you to the play store to get your software but also allows you to install applications from 3rd party sources using .apk files.
-In a previous tutorial we looked at how to install these files onto your smartphone or tablet.
+In a previous tutorial, we looked at how to install these files on your smartphone or tablet.

 Note: This tool will only work on free applications and will not work for paid applications, this website does not support piracy in any way and therefore only promotes the legal use of such tools.

-First off you will need to find the application you want to download to do so simply open up your favourite browser and navigate to play.google.com and search for the application you need.
+First off you will need to find the application you want to download to do so simply open up your favorite browser and navigate to play.google.com and search for the application you need.

 Once done navigate to your downloads folder and you will have the files, now you can either archive them or use the above tutorial to transfer them to a phone/tablet and install them or even run them on a PC emulator such as BlueStacks or Genymotion.

 And that’s it now you can enjoy your favorite apps and games on devices without a Google account or whatever else you may need to do.
 Enjoy this article?
 Please share this tip with your friends and family and help spread the word.